SametTasti/my_string/README.md

 # my_string
-A C++ string implementation, designed to impress
+A C++ string implementation, designed to impress.